sagemathinc/cocalc/src/dev/laptop/README.md

+# Development inside an SMC project

 Scripts for doing development of SMC on a personal single-user laptop that you fully control.
+You _**must not**_ have anything else listening on ports 5000, 5001, 8080, 28015 and 29015.

+## The servers

+Start each of the following scripts in their own terminal session:

-- start a local instance of rethinkdb running: `./start_rethinkdb.py`
+- `./start_rethinkdb.py`

-- update the rethinkdb schema (indexes, tables, etc.): `./update_schema.coffee`
+- `./start_hub.py`

-- start hub server
+- `./start_webpack.py`